Net income

-In business and accounting, net income (also total comprehensive income, net earnings, net profit, bottom line, sales profit, or credit sales) is an entity's income minus cost of goods sold, expenses, depreciation and amortization, interest, and taxes for an accounting period.
+In business and accounting, net income (also total comprehensive income, net earnings, net profit, bottom line, sales profit, or credit sales) is an entity's income minus cost of goods sold, expenses, depreciation and amortization, interest, and taxes, and other expenses for an accounting period.

 It is computed as the residual of all revenues and gains less all expenses and losses for the period, and has also been defined as the net increase in shareholders' equity that results from a company's operations.
 It is different from gross income, which only deducts the cost of goods sold from revenue.

 For households and individuals, net income refers to the (gross) income minus taxes and other deductions (e.g. mandatory pension contributions).

 Definition

 Net income can be distributed among holders of common stock as a dividend or held by the firm as an addition to retained earnings.
 As profit and earnings are used synonymously for income (also depending on UK and US usage), net earnings and net profit are commonly found as synonyms for net income.
 Often, the term income is substituted for net income, yet this is not preferred due to the possible ambiguity.
 Net income is informally called the bottom line because it is typically found on the last line of a company's income statement (a related term is top line, meaning revenue, which forms the first line of the account statement).

 In simplistic terms, net profit is the money left over after paying all the expenses of an endeavor.
 In practice this can get very complex in large organizations.
 The bookkeeper or accountant must itemise and allocate revenues and expenses properly to the specific working scope and context in which the term is applied.